odebroqueville/contextSearch/README.md

 The Firefox add-on may be found here: https://addons.mozilla.org/firefox/addon/contextual-search/

-## Special thanks to the following contributors for the translations
+## Special thanks to the following contributors

 <ul>
+<li>Carl Scheller for implementing the drag & drop feature to move search engines in the Options page</li>
 <li>Geoffrey De Belie for the Dutch translation</li>
 <li>Krzysztof Galazka for the Polish translation</li>
 <li>Sergio Tombesi for the Italian and Spanish translations</li>